JayModha100/Async-Task-Platform-Design/README.md

-##Async Task Processing Platform
+## Async Task Processing Platform

-A lightweight async job processing system inspired by Celery / Sidekiq, built to understand core backend fundamentals: background workers, retries, idempotency, and failure handling.
+# A lightweight async job processing system inspired by Celery / Sidekiq, built to understand core backend fundamentals such as background workers, retries, idempotency, and failure handling.

 This project intentionally prioritizes correctness and system design over external queues or managed services.

-Problem Statement
+## Problem Statement

-Synchronous APIs should not block on long-running or unreliable tasks (emails, reports, sleeps, third-party calls).
+### Synchronous APIs should not block on long-running or unreliable tasks (emails, reports, sleeps, third-party calls).

 This system allows clients to submit jobs that are executed asynchronously by background workers.

-High-Level Architecture
+## High-Level Architecture
 Client
   ↓
 API Service (Node.js)